EzzalddeenAli/AssessmentReportSystem/README.md

 ### Prerequisites

-- List any software, libraries, or tools that need to be installed (e.g., Python, Java, Node.js).
+- Software, libraries, or tools that need to be installed can be found on the requirements.txt file.

 ### Installation